-- 4.2.1 An Ecological Clerk of Works specialist ecologist, or similarly competent person (referred to as ECoW in this section) must be appointed to be responsible for overseeing on-site ecological mitigation and ensuring that measures in the-full-any-relevant CoCP are implemented. - 4.2.2 The ECoW will report to the Contractor, and to the Applicant 12.
+- 4.2.1 An Ecological Clerk of Works specialist ecologist, or similarly competent person (referred to as ECoW in this section) must be appointed to be responsible for overseeing on-site ecological mitigation and ensuring that measures in any relevant CoCP are implemented. - 4.2.2 The ECoW will report to the Contractor.